Mateus-O-S/MathSimulationProgram/README.md

 # MathSimulationProgram
 This is a school project where can be created optic ilusions.
-Please not copy.
+Please do not copy.
 @All rights reserved to Mateus de Oliveira Silva.

 # About version
-Version B1nf (Beta 1 not finish).
+Version B2nf (Beta 2 not finish).
 Errors and code problems will be resolved
+Problems solved in this version: Refatoration.